Mary Eulalie Shannon

-Mary Eulalie Shannon (née, Fee; pen name, Eulalie; February 9, 1824 – December 26, 1855) was a 19th-century American poet and short story writer Born in Kentucky and raised in Ohio, she removed to California after she married.
+Mary Eulalie Shannon (née, Fee; pen name, Eulalie; February 9, 1824 – December 26, 1855) was an American poet and short story writer.
+Born in Kentucky and raised in Ohio, she removed to California after she married.
 In that state, she was the first woman to have a volume of her poems published.
 She was also one of California's first short story writers.

 Early life and education

 Mary Eulalie Fee was born at Flemingsburg, Kentucky, February 9, 1824.
 She was the third child of William Robert Fee and Elizabeth Dutton (Carver) Fee.
 William Fee, a native of Scott County, Kentucky, was born in the pioneer days of 1793.
 Shannon was thus one of the first few women poets of Southern birth, although she was not included in Lucian Lamar Knight's biographical dictionary of Southern literary people in the Library of Southern Literature.
 Shannon was a descendant, on her father's side, from the family to which John Philpot Curran belonged.
 Shannon's mother, Elizabeth Fee, born at Castleton, Vermont, in 1795.
 She was the seventh generation from John Carver, a Pilgrim pioneer who came to the United States in the Mayflower and served as first Governor of Plymouth, Massachusetts.
 The mother and her parents crossed the Allegheny Mountains in covered wagons and settled at Marietta, Ohio, in 1812, where, at seventeen, she became a school teacher, and is said to have been a "great student of history, Shakespeare and the Bible".

 Shannon's parents were married at Marietta, Ohio, on October 26, 1817.
 Shannon's childhood home "Dove Cottage" was built by her father at New Richmond, Ohio.
 Her father died when she was eleven years old.
 Her mother was left in poor financial circumstances, but was obliged nonetheless to provide for, and educate her family, until her two sons were old enough to assist.
 Yet Shannon was well-educated by the best private tutors in Cincinnati, not only in the branches of learning ordinary for young women, but was given the best opportunities for musical culture which the city afforded.
 Among her intimates there were Joseph Anguel Augustin Tosso, the violinist of the Middle West of the period; and Henry Warrels, the guitarist; as well as Alice and Phoebe Cary.